Authentication

 Notes:

-• The Factual API has a requests per minute limit as well as a per day limit.
-Exceeding the requests per minute will result in a short delay in processing each request rather than denying requests.
+• Exceeding the request per minute (RPM) limit will result in a short delay in processing each request rather than denying requests.
 The delay will, in aggregate, result in your request volume to be no greater than the RPM limit.

-• Exceeding the RMD will result in a 429 response.
+• Exceeding the request per day (RPD) limit will result in a HTTP 429 response.

 • RPD and RPM are calculated by per individual request method.